 By Ray Wilie Hubbard

-The sobriety brought him purpose, forced him to think about the thing he did.
+The sobriety brought him purpose, forced him to think about this thing he did for a living.

 He quickly grew out of the limits of playing Kingston Trio covers.
 He managed to talk an Austin nightclub manager into opening for regional legion Tony Joe White, and quickly formed a band to play the gig, recruiting a guitarist he had heard about who was working in a nearby pizza shop.
 He wrote "Redneck Mother" following a real-life experience of nearly getting stomped in a bar in Texas merely for looking like a long haired hippie.